-Two dead and four injured after shooting in central Tel Aviv
+Tel Aviv shooting: Palestinian gunman shot dead by security forces

 Authorities say motive for attack not immediately clear

-At least two people have died and a further eight have be critically wounded following a shooting in central Tel Aviv, Israeli emergency officials claim.
+Thursday’s attack brings the tally of killings in Israel this month to 13, the sharpest spike in the country for years.

-The nearby Ichilov hospital said two people been killed and that it was treating another eight who were wounded.
+Emergency services rushed to Dizengoff Street on Thursday night after the shooting unfolded in a crowded area with several bars and restaurants.

-It comes after police earlier today said that between three and five people were wounded in the shooting, which reportedly took plavce in a crowded area with everal bars and restaurants on Dizengoff Street.
+The nearby Ichilov hospital said two people have died and eight others are being treated for serious injuries.

 Local authorities said the motive for the attack was not immediately clear.

-The office of Israeli prime minister Naftali Bennett said he was closely monitoring the situation from the country’s military headquaters, also located in downtown Tel Aviv.
+Israeli prime minister Naftali Bennett said he was closely monitoring the situation from the country’s military headquarters in downtown Tel Aviv.

 Simmering tensions have intensified of late following a series of attacks by Palestinian assailants which saw 11 people killed ahead of the holy Islamic month of Ramadan.